 - 28% less likely to use any analgesia or anesthesia (epidural)

 A doula’s job is to support your ideal birth.
-While most doulas are enthusiastic about natural childbirth, studies show that a woman’s satisfaction with her birth experience greatly depend on whether or not she felt supported and included in the decisions being made during her birth.
+While most doulas are enthusiastic about natural/physiological childbirth, studies show that a woman’s satisfaction with her birth experience greatly depend on whether or not she felt supported and included in the decisions being made during her birth.
 A doula helps you advocate for your birth preferences.
 Her only goal is to help you have a satisfying birth experience, whatever that means for you.
-You can read more here: Feeling Good About Your Birth written by my mentor Ana Paula Markel
+You can read more here: Feeling Good About Your Birth written by my mentor, Ana Paula Markel.

 Research shows that the chance of having a forceps or vacuum-assisted delivery or cesarean birth decrease if the epidural is not administered until a consistent active labor pattern has been established.
 Many doctors allow a laboring woman to receive her epidural until she reaches 4-5 cm dilation which could take hours before reaching this point.
 During this time a doula can offer the many comfort measures in which she is trained.
 Once the epidural has been administered a doula can ensure you are in an appropriate position to protect your back and hips and help you feel more connected to your birth experience by talking with you about your baby’s arrival.